nbriz/convas/README.md

 ### // usage ####

+# canvas: #

+    // rectangle
-canvas: click on the canvas to set an anchor point, then shift + click somewhere else to draw a rect from that anchor point
+    click on the canvas to set an anchor point, then shift + click somewhere else to draw a rect from that anchor point

+    // drawing paths
+    click on the canvas to begin path, then shift + click to set lineTo points click close path (or press 'c') to close path click fill (or f) and/or click stroke (or k)

+# console: #
-console: write canvas code (javascript) and click 's' to update your canvas to reflect the code written in your console
+    write canvas code (javascript) and click 's' to update your canvas to reflect the code written in your console

+# general #
     edit both symultaneously, click 'z' to undo